-Why a horse safari is perfect for a family vacation
+Why a horse safari the perfect family vacation

 A trip to Africa will give your family a life-changing experience.
-Modern-day life tends to be non-stop and it is often hard to find time to really appreciate your loved ones.
-In Africa, time moves slower and you can reconnect with your family in a natural and exciting setting.
-Some lodges allow children of all ages to join their parents on all game viewing activities, so you can witness their first encounters with wildlife.
-Many lodges in South Africa, Botswana, Mozambique, and Kenya have an abundance of exciting safari activities for kids of all ages and can even offer private dining and child minding to give parents some well-deserved rest and relaxation.
+Modern-day life tends to be non-stop and it is often hard to find time to bond with your loved ones.
+In Africa, time moves slower and you can reconnect with your family in a natural environment.
+Here you can share a common love of horses in a unique setting.
+Our lodge-based rides in South Africa, Botswana, Mozambique, Kenya and Tanzania have an abundance of exciting safari activities for kids of all ages.
+The lodges are set-up for family holidays; offering private dining, kids activities and child minding to give parents some well-deserved rest and relaxation.

-Most lodges offer informative and exciting game drives for epic wildlife photography as well as guided walks to take in the smaller creatures and hone your tracking skills.
-In Kenya, spend an afternoon with the Massai warriors and take part in traditional games.
-The Okavango Delta offers tranquil mokoro safaris or thrilling helicopter flight over the wetlands.
-Get up close and personal with the meerkats in the Makgadikgadi pans and sleep under the stars.
-In Egypt, while riders gallop across the open plains, non-riders can spend time exploring the desert on a quad bike or take in the sights of Cairo or Luxor.
-And for the cycle enthusiasts, how about cycling through the wilderness in South Africa and Botswana?
+Many lodges offer informative and exciting game drives for epic wildlife photography as well as guided walks to hone your tracking skills.
+In Kenya, spend an afternoon with the Masai warriors and take part in traditional games.
+A safari in the Okavango Delta offers tranquil mokoro (canoe) safaris or thrilling helicopter flights over the wetlands.
+Get up close and personal with the meerkats in the Makgadikgadi pans and sleep out under the stars.
+And for the bicycle enthusiasts, how about cycling through the wilderness in South Africa, Botswana or Kenya?